01 of 12

 Interesting Facts about the Carmel Mission

-- Mission Carmel has unique architecture, with stone walls and an arched ceiling
+Father Junipero Serra is its founder.
+It also has unique architecture, with stone walls and an arched ceiling.

 Carmel Mission Timeline

 The mission was founded in 1770 and moved to the Carmel River in 1771.
 It was secularized in 1834 and returned to the Catholic Church in 1859.

 Carmel Mission WebsiteContinue to 2 of 12 below.

 History of Mission Carmel: 1770 to the Present Day

 When the Spanish decided to build a second California mission near the Monterey Bay, Father Junipero Serra left San Diego to go there by ship.

 At the same time, Governor Portola traveled by land.
 It took them each more than a month to travel about 400 miles, and Father Serra arrived about a week after Portola.